Who can make a claim for workers compensation?

 We’ll prepare your claim.

-We take care of the legal process on your behalf.
+Our work injury lawyers will take care of the legal process on your behalf.
 You will be kept informed of all stages along the way, including what fees are payable.

 We’re here to help.
 Get in touch with your local office.

 Our Canberra office is now closed, but our team continues to serve ACT clients and are available for phone and video appointments.
 If you need legal advice, please call us on 1800 675 346.